briannededeugd/wddblog/posts/jeremykeith.md

 ## Declarative vs imperative

-Translating this analogy to the world wide web, we'll how various web technologies embody these contrasting philosophies.
+Translating this analogy to the world wide web, we'll see how various web technologies embody these contrasting philosophies.
 HTML and CSS are examples of declarative languages, defining the structure and style of web documents.
 In HTML, elements such as **div** and **button** provide semantic meaning, while CSS rules specify visual presentation.
 CSS can feel imperative because you're customizing elements yourself, but all of these customizations are mere suggestions.
 The web has its own styles and rules.

 JavaScript (JS), however, adopts an imperative approach, which allows developers to dictate precise sequences of actions for the browser to execute.
 Unlike HTML and CSS, which delegate some control to the browser, JS commands offer more precise manipulation of web elements and behavior.
 Which brings Jeremy to a very important characteristic of declarative languages: its error-handling is top-tier, because it just skips over mistakes you make.
 In JS, if you make a mistake, the browser stops parsing.
 This means that yes, there's more restrain to what you can do, but it's easy to learn and more forgiving.